-The following table sets out the experience and skills deemed necessary or desirable by the Board, in the Group's Directors and whether they are represented on the Board.
+The following table sets out the experience and skills deemed necessary or desirable by the Board in the Group's Directors and the extent to which they are represented on the Board.

-Competency Representation of skills held by directors Strategy 6 Directors Track record of developing and implementing a successful strategy (strategy development & strategy execution).
-Going Global 5 Directors Senior executive or equivalent to enter into global markets/jurisdictions.
-Human Resource Management 2 Directors Experience in Human Resource Management.
-Financial Acumen Senior executive or equivalent experience in financial accounting and reporting, corporate finance, risk 5 Directors management, and internal financial controls, including an 0 2 0 0 10 10 ability to probe the adequacies of financial and risk controls.
-Corporate Governance 5 Directors Strong corporate governance experience with an understanding of publicly listed company obligations.
-Innovation and Technology 4 Directors Experience in using information and technology as a core product and solution differentiator, and experience in using information and technology systems as a strategic asset to grow business.
-Capital Markets and/or Mergers and Acquisitions 3 Directors Experience in capital markets and/or experience in identifying, implementing or executing mergers and acquisitions.
-External Communications 3 Directors Experience in using external communications to influence other business leaders, industry peak bodies, government, and financial market and investor stakeholders.
-Executive Management 6 Directors Experience in evaluating performance of senior management and oversee strategic human capital planning.
+Competency Representation of skills held by directors Strategy development and execution oversight Track record of developing and implementing a successful strategy and risk management.
+6 Directors Going Global Senior executive or equivalent experience to enter into global markets/jurisdictions.
+6 Directors R&D / Technology Experience in research and development and fielding technology.
+4 Directors Financial Acumen Senior executive or equivalent experience in financial accounting and reporting, corporate finance, risk management, and internal financial controls, including an ability to probe the adequacies of financial and risk controls.
+4 Directors Corporate Governance / other Board experience Strong corporate governance experience with an understanding of publicly listed company obligations.
+4 Directors Capital Markets / Mergers and Acquisitions Experience in capital markets and/or experience in identifying, implementing or executing mergers and acquisitions.
+5 Directors Stakeholder Relations Experience in using external communications to influence other business leaders, industry peak bodies, government, and financial market and investor stakeholders.
+5 Directors Senior Executive Management Experience in evaluating performance of senior management and oversee strategic human capital planning.
 Experience in organisational change and management programs.
+6 Directors